American Cheese Society

 The American Cheese Society (ACS) is a non-profit trade group for the American cheese industry that was founded in 1983.

 ACS promotes American cheeses, provides the industry with educational resources and networking opportunities and encourages high standards of Cheesemaking with safety and sustainability.
 ACS issues awards for cheeses and cultured dairy products in its annual Judging & Competition.
 Since 1983, cheesemakers, retailers, distributors, importers/exporters, dairy farmers, academics, enthusiasts, specialty food producers, and others have attended the association's Annual Conference.
+ACS has 2,400 members worldwide, which is an almost doubling of membership in the last decade.
+Professional membership is those working in the industry, and Associate for non-professionals.